DemisR/workshop-docker/07-Orchestration_intro.md

 marp: true
 ---

-# Orchestartion
+# Orchestration

 Container orchestration is all about managing the lifecycles of containers, especially in large, dynamic environments.

 ---

-Container orchestration control and automate many tasks:
+Container orchestration controls and automates many tasks:

 - Provisioning and deployment of containers
 - Redundancy and availability of containers